Stumble Forward

 One of the first things I did to save some money was to shop around for different Houston electric providers.

 In my case my electricity is through DP&L however I am allowed to switch to different providers within the company.
-By doing this some companies will actually have cheaper rates.
+By doing this some companies will actually have cheaper rates – for example, you can check out texas light companies to find a better rate.

 Use Budget Billing